Operators coming from ring schemes: Introduction

 \item[(ii)] A criterion for $\mathcal{B}$-operators (following the one from \cite{BHKK}) implying the existence of a model companion of the theory of fields with $\mathcal{B}$-operators (Theorem \ref{supmain}) as well as its model-theoretic description (Section \ref{secstable}). \end{enumerate} We also extend some of the technical framework (the theory of prolongations) considered in \cite{MS2} into our new class of operators, which requires generalizing the classical notion of the Weil restriction (in the affine case).

 The paper is organized as follows.
-In Section \ref{secrings}, we collect the necessary results about $\ka$-algebra schemes and we also place the ring schemes used in \cite{MS2} in our context.
+In Section \ref{secrings}, we collect the necessary results about $\ka$-algebra schemes and we place the ring schemes used in \cite{MS2} in our more general context as well.
 In Section \ref{secoper}, we describe our setting for $\mathcal{B}$-operators using the class of ring schemes, which was specified in Section \ref{secrings}.
 In Section \ref{secprol}, we show that the prolongations still exist in this new set-up and that they have good geometric properties.
 In Section \ref{secmt}, we analyze the model theory of fields with $\mathcal{B}$-operators.
 To show the existence results, we use the prolongations from Section \ref{secprol}.
-We discuss some issues related with the negative results in Section \ref{secneg} and we finish with the quantifier elimination and stability results (Section \ref{secstable}).
+We discuss some issues related to the negative results in Section \ref{secneg} and we finish with the quantifier elimination and stability results (Section \ref{secstable}).

+We would like to thank the referee for a careful reading of our paper and many useful suggestions.